-In his book Start with Why,2 Simon Sinek discusses the way great corporate leaders harness the power of ‘Why?’
+In his book Start with Why, Simon Sinek discusses the way great corporate leaders harness the power of ‘Why?’
 He suggests all businesses know What they do, many are clear on How they do it, but few are clear on Why they do what they do.

 He credits Apple’s phenomenal success to its clear sense of why – ‘to challenge the status quo’.
 Apple’s ability to innovate and think differently empowers it to be the market leader across so many consumer segments.
 And consumers love them for it.
 Similarly, consumers are rewarding Tesla Motors for its why, which is ‘to accelerate the world’s transition to sustainable energy’.
+Therefore, the power of why cannot be underestimated.

 When it comes to our wealth, Sinek’s golden circle is just as powerful.
 Most of us can clearly state what we are doing with our money.
 For example we might hear someone say, ‘I run my own self-managed superannuation fund’, or ‘I negatively gear properties’.
 Some investors may even have a clear idea of how they manage their self-managed fund.
 They may say something like, “Well, I subscribe to such and such a newsletter and from that I get stock ideas, and …’.